The Nest

 It lures the industry’s top talent with lavish signing bonuses or stock options and specializes in high-margin, luxury homes in upscale, coastal markets.

-According to several agents, the much-touted technology is not that different from what other brokers provide.
+According to several agents, the much-touted technology is not that different from what other real estate brokers provide.

 visiting a NYC home: manhattan listingSince its founding in 2013, Compass has grown to 2,000 agents in 10 regions, sometimes offering them free stock options, with plans to add another ten markets by 2020.
 It claims it had $180 million in revenue last year and is on track to make $350 million this year.

-But no profits, just losses.
-Brokerage valuations get typically are based on multiples of a firm’s earnings.
+But there were no profits, just losses.
+Brokerage valuations are typically based on multiples of a firm’s earnings.
 Compass, instead, raised money using FinTech-like multiples.

 These metrics evolve as I am writing this article.
 Compass Real Estate NYC raised money based on growth and high margins.

-Twenty years ago, brokers received apartment listings over fax and had access to information unavailable to the general public.
+Twenty years ago, real estate professionals received apartment listings over fax and accessed information unavailable to the public.

 Brokers had an insight into the business.
 Brokers are still valuable and play a significant role in real estate transactions.
 However, it is realistic to say their role has changed and should be reflected in the commissions they receive.